What is Home Visiting?

 Evidence-based home visiting programs recognize that parents are children’s first teachers, but sometimes, parents and others who raise children look for help.
 Far too many of Pennsylvania’s youngest children live in poverty and experience poor education and health outcomes.

 Parents as Teachers—Builds the capacity of parents to understand and support optimal healthy child development, develop effective parenting practices that strengthen the family foundation, and promotes school readiness.
-Research shows this model has the strongest outcomes in developing school readiness and reducing child abuse and neglect.
+Research shows this model has the strongest outcomes in Child Development & School Readiness, Positive Parenting Practices, and Reductions in Child Maltreatment.
 Learn more.

 Does Home Visiting Work?